189 Lake Street

 In some instances, you may find the MRI machine claustrophobic which could prevent you from having the imaging done.
 If this is the case, or if you have experienced this previously, let us know and we will talk through the options available to you.

 At Queensland X-Ray we can provide referrers and patients with a choice between 3T and 1.5T scanners.
 The number refers to the strength of the magnetic field created by the MRI machine.
-It’s recommended Cardiac MRI is done on a 3T scanner.

-Your MRI will be performed by a MRI Radiographer.
+Your MRI will be performed by an MRI Radiographer.
 These are Radiographers who have undergone additional training and exams in order to operate an MRI scanner.
 The images the MRI captures are viewed by a Radiologist who makes a diagnosis.

 You will be asked to change into a gown before your MRI.
 This is to ensure you are wearing nothing with metal in it.